J41nz/Writeups/Intigriti June Challenge 0625.md

 def sanitize_username(username):
     return re.sub(r'[^A-Za-z0-9_.-]', '', username)
 ```
-After that, on reading the app.py file, we understand how the instance cookie is being managed.
+After that, on reading the app.py file, we understand how the instance_id is being managed.
 ```
 @app.before_request
 def before_request():